Skip to main content

 import { Controller, type Context } from '@athenna/http'

-import { UserService } from '#app/services/UserService'
+import { UserService } from '#src/services/UserService'

-import { ProfileService } from '#app/services/ProfileService'
+import { ProfileService } from '#src/services/ProfileService'

 @Controller()